We know, we know. Professional networking is the best way to find a job.

 Often overlooked or even written in haste based on your resume, this message is the ice breaker, the introduction, the one shot you have to impress you audience.
 Who are you…and WHY are you here?
 Literally in 30 words or less, using word pictures and solid results-based evidence.

 So many seekers get hung up on words and getting everything in when all you want is to be remembered as something in alignment with your valuable skills (not your job title).
-Learn more about our game changing Bankable Branding Statement in the Course Section of our website.
+Learn more about our game changing and free Bankable Branding Statement course accessible in the header of this page.

 Keep the conversation on track.
 You should be genuine and honest, and also follow simple guidelines of professional courtesy, you are in some cases interviewing in advance of an opportunity so make it count.
 Be prepared to ask really good questions, but don’t have an ulterior motive or agenda that could short cut the conversation.
 For more detail on the structure of a networking meeting, enter your email below to get our free networking checklist.